Francesco Contino 1618-1639

 plan features two colonnades of columns with 14th-century capitals

 century.
-The three-arched screen between the nave and the sanctuary gives the
+The triple-arched screen between the nave and the sanctuary gives the

 impression of aisles on three sides and the three deep chapels in the